A/N: IMPORTANT NOTE:

 This takes place in the Destiny series, but I've gone backwards.
 This is around eight months before The Debt, placing it between Destiny and The Debt.
 Here's the summary for Destiny to get that memory working:

-After series 4, everything happens as normal except the metacrisis and Rose stay on the TARDIS with the Doctor.
-After the metacrisis dies saving Rose, the Doctor decides to admit his feelings to her, and they begin an intimate relationship.
+After the events of Journey's End, the metacrisis and Rose choose to not stay in the parallel world, but rather travel with the Doctor.
+But when the metacrisis dies saving Rose during an escape, the Doctor decides to admit his feelings to Rose, and they begin an intimate relationship.

-After some intense whumping from the Master, he's eventually defeated.
-Rose gives birth, and the Doctor feels the more severe than normal contractions as well.
-They name the girl Leah, and Jackie, still in the parallel world, communicates through the Universes on the TARDIS monitor through a slight gap between the universes to see her new granddaughter only a day old.
+Months later, the Doctor and Rose arrive back at Torchwood just before Rose goes into labour.
+They rapidly discover the Doctor is the one that has to deal with the contractions.
+After a difficult time, Rose gives birth to a little girl, and they name her Leah.
+Jackie, still in the parallel world, communicates through the Universes on the TARDIS monitor through a slight gap between the universes to see her new granddaughter only a day old.

 Therefore, the story order is now:

 3. The Debt

 4. Mother's Nature

 Geddit?
 Let's go! :D